 The Holy Place and the Holy of Holies were the presence of God was relative to the people’s proximity and their service to Him.
 Within the sanctuary surrounded by a veil resided the Ark of the Covenant, where God's presence dwelt.
 Any unauthorized access meant certain death.
 For this reason, the people relied on the priests to access God on their behalf.
 The priesthood alone could only have access to enter the sanctuary at appointed times to petition God on their behalf.

 Henceforth the children of Israel shall not come near the Tent of Meeting, LEST THEY BEAR SIN, AND DIE.

 The testament of Scripture reveals that the priest received all the things devoted to God.
 From the contributions of the other eleven tribes, the Levites received their provisions from the produce of the land.

 To the children of Levi, behold, I have given ALL THE TITHE in Israel for an inheritance, in return for their service which they serve, even the service of the Tent of Meeting. – Numbers 18:21

 The institution of tithing mirrors a three-fold hierarchical structure.

-- Only the Levites were permitted to enter into the tabernacle.
+- Only the Levites were permitted to enter the tabernacle.

 - Only the priests were permitted to enter the sanctuary.

-- All those who were not a Levite contributed a tithe of all they had recognizing their service.
+- All those who were not Levites contributed a tithe of all they had, recognizing their service.